Ahmad ibn Ziyadat Allah ibn Qurhub: Rebellion

 In July 914, the Sicilian fleet, commanded by Ibn Qurhub's younger son Muhammad, raided the coasts of Ifriqiya.
 At Leptis Minor, the Sicilians caught a Fatimid naval squadron by surprise on 18 July: the Fatimid fleet was torched, and 600 prisoners were made.
 Among the latter was the former governor of Sicily, Ibn Abi Khinzir, who was executed.
 The Sicilians defeated a Fatimid army detachment sent to repel them, and proceeded south, sacking Sfax and reaching Tripoli in August 914.
 Only the presence of the Fatimid heir-designate, al-Qa'im bi-Amr Allah, who was then on his way to invade Egypt, deterred an attack on the city.

 In the next year, however, a similar undertaking failed, and the Sicilian fleet was defeated by the Fatimids, possibly with Byzantine assistance.
 As a result, the Sicilians began to turn to the Fatimids, with the Berbers of Agrigento being the first to defect, and other cities following soon after.
 His support vanishing, Ibn Qurhub prepared to flee to al-Andalus, but on 14 July 916 he was captured by the Sicilians, who delivered him and his supporters to the Fatimid caliph al-Mahdi Billah in chains.
 Al-Mahdi brought them to his palace city at Raqqada, where they were lashed on the tomb of Ibn Abi Khinzir, mutilated, and publicly crucified.

-Sicily was subdued by a Fatimid army under Abu Sa'id Musa ibn Ahmad al-Daif, which besieged Palermo until March 917.
+Sicily was subdued by a Fatimid army under Abu Sa'id Musa ibn Ahmad al-Dayf, which besieged Palermo until March 917.
 The local troops were disarmed, and a Kutama garrison loyal to the Fatimids was installed, under the governor Salim ibn Asad ibn Abi Rashid.
 Nevertheless, the legacy of Ibn Qurhub on Sicily was remembered for some time: as late as 973, when Ibn Hawqal visited Palermo, he found one of the gates of the city walls named after him.